 4.4.
 Audio Guide

-The one who wants to explore and learn about why was the 9/11 memorial built, every fact related to it, its design, and about the victims of the attack can use this fantastic facility that provides 40 minutes of audio tour app to you about everything present and happened at the World Trade Center.
+The one who wants to explore every fact related to it, its design, and the victims of the attack can use this fantastic facility that provides 40 minutes of audio tour about everything present and happened at the World Trade Center.
 It narrates from the north pool to the south pool and returns to the entrance of the Memorial Museum.

 Outstanding features of an audio tour guide are: